-Sofia – Rila Monastery – 7 Rila lakes – Melnik – Blagoevgrad – Sofia
+Few days itinerary: Sofia – Rila Monastery – 7 Rila Lakes – Melnik – Blagoevgrad – Sofia

-My trip started from Sofia, where I met a friend of mine with whom we went hiking the 7 Rila lakes and finished our trip in Blagoevgrad where she lived at this time.
+My trip started from Sofia, where I met a friend of mine with whom we went hiking the 7 Rila lakes and finished our trip in Blagoevgrad.

-First day: Rila Monastery and the 7 Rila Lakes
+First day: Rila Monastery and hiking the 7 Rila Lakes

-The 7 Rila Lakes are heavenly beautiful and are named after the shape each of them has: The Tear (Сълзата – Salzata); The Eye (Окото – Okoto); The Kidney (Бъбрека – Babreka); The Twin (Близнака – Bliznaka); The Trefoil (Трилистника – Trilistnika); Fish Lake (Рибното езеро – Ribnoto zero); The Lower Lake (Долното езеро – Dolnoto zero).
-Me and my friend did them all in one day – quite tough, but worth it!
+Most noteworthy, the 7 Rila Lakes are heavenly beautiful and are named after the shape each of them has: The Tear (Сълзата – Salzata); The Eye (Окото – Okoto); The Kidney (Бъбрека – Babreka); The Twin (Близнака – Bliznaka); The Trefoil (Трилистника – Trilistnika); Fish Lake (Рибното езеро – Ribnoto zero); The Lower Lake (Долното езеро – Dolnoto zero).
+Me and my friend, we did them all in one day – quite tough, but worth it!
 The hiking itself is just mind-blowing, you walk, admire the view and don’t think about anything.
 Just you and the endless scenery!

-Melnik – located in the south, famous for its wine and cliffs.
-It’s a small city, but extremely picturesque, especially the scenery from the cliffs.
+Next comes Melnik – located in the south, famous for its wine and cliffs.
+It’s a small city, but extremely picturesque, especially the scenery of the Melnik cliffs.
 We walked from the city to the cliffs (about 7 km) and could immerse ourselves in the horizon in front of us.
 The panorama is breathtaking!
 I will never forget the view!
 In the evening, we were tired and drunk!
 Never visit Malnik without trying the wine!

 Third day: Blagoevgrad

-Blagoevgrad became popular the last few years thanks to Francofolies.
-Francophilies is the host of the biggest francophone music festival, which takes place annually in La Rochelle, France; Montreal, Canada, Spa, Belgium and Blagoevgrad, Bulgaria.
-The festival has attracted some big names, including Patrick Bruel, Patricia Kaas, Zaz, rapper Fefe, and the groups Nouvelle Vague, Gypsy Kings, Parov Stelar.
+Another place of interest on my list after hiking the 7 Rila Lakes is Blagoevgrad.
+It became popular the last few years thanks to Francofolies.
+Francofolies is the host of the biggest francophone music festival, which takes place annually in La Rochelle, France; Montreal, Canada, Spa, Belgium and Blagoevgrad, Bulgaria.
+The festival has attracted some big artists, including Patrick Bruel, Patricia Kaas, Zaz, rapper Fefe, and the groups Nouvelle Vague, Gypsy Kings, Parov Stelar.

-Apart from Francophilies, the city impresses its guests with the cozy and vibrant city center, the Varosha Quarter located in the Old Town, the church ”Vavedenie Bogorodichno” in the Varosha Quarter, the Drama Theatre “N. Vaptsarov” and Blagoevgrad Opera House.
+Apart from Francophilies, the city impresses its guests with the cosy and vibrant city centre, the Varosha Quarter located in the Old Town, the church ”Vavedenie Bogorodichno” in the Varosha Quarter, the Drama Theatre “N. Vaptsarov” and Blagoevgrad Opera House.

-The last day of our trip was in Sofia.
+Finally, we ended up in Sofia where our hiking the heavenly beautiful 7 Rila Lakes Bulgarian adventure began.
 We were up to visit the Sofia Synagogue – the biggest synagogue on the Balkans.
-It’s located in the city center, close to the Central Halls.
+It’s located in the city centre, close to the Central Halls.
 The building itself is quite impressive from outside, but unfortunately, it was closed when we arrived there.
 It’s always good to have something left to visit the next time!